mijnhost/certbot-dns-mijn-host/README.md

     />
 </center>

-# Mijn Host DNS Certbot Authenticator Plugin
+# mijn.host DNS Certbot Authenticator Plugin

-The Mijn Host DNS Certbot Plugin automates SSL/TLS certificate creation by enabling DNS-01 challenges using the Mijn Host API.
+The mijn.host DNS Certbot Plugin automates SSL/TLS certificate creation by enabling DNS-01 challenges using the mijn.host API.
 This plugin is designed to work with the Certbot tool, allowing seamless integration for automated certificate management.

 ## Requirements

 To use the plugin, you'll need the following:

-- A Mijn Host account
+- A mijn.host account
-- An API key from Mijn Host
+- An API key from mijn.host

 ## Installation